Alison Goldfrapp: Public image

 While touring in 2004, sections of the group's stage show featured Goldfrapp in a white dress wearing a horse tail and dancers with deer heads, which were inspired by her interest in animals and mythology.

 The artwork for Goldfrapp's album Seventh Tree featured her dressed as a Pierrot.
 Her new image, inspired by paganism, featured her dressed in white or natural-coloured flowing gowns with loose curly blonde hair.

 During 2010, Goldfrapp took on several new images to fit with their forthcoming album Head First.
 The music on this album was more '80s-influenced, reflected in the artwork featured on the album's first single, "Rocket", which features Goldfrapp in a pink jumpsuit.
 For their live shows, she wore spangly black leggings and a jacket covered in VHS tape which was blown about by two electric fans placed at front centre-stage.
 The shine of the plastic reflected the colourful stage lighting.

-In 2013, Goldfrapp was invited by the Lowry, Salford, to curate an exhibition as part of their ‘Performer as Curator’ annual series.
+In 2013, Goldfrapp was invited by the Lowry, Salford, to curate an exhibition as part of their 'Performer as Curator' annual series.
 The exhibition was a collection of photography and paintings inspired by ideas of metamorphosis and fairytales.

 Personal life

-Goldfrapp confirmed she was dating film editor Lisa Gunning in a February 2010 interview with The Sunday Times saying, "I think of everything as being about a person and a relationship, and I am in a wonderful relationship with a wonderful person.
+Goldfrapp previously dated film editor Lisa Gunning which she confirmed in a February 2010 interview with The Sunday Times saying, "I think of everything as being about a person and a relationship, and I am in a wonderful relationship with a wonderful person.
 It just happens to be with a lady...
 It's something I've thought about for a long time and it concurs with my philosophy on life and sexuality.
 I don't think it can or should be pigeonholed.
 I've thought about this since I was a teenager.
 I've always found it claustrophobic to think about having to put things into categories like that.
 My sexuality is the same as my music and my life.
 Why does it need a label?"
 Goldfrapp's relationships before this were with men.

-In November 2020, it was announced that Goldfrapp was dating architect Peter Culley.